Links in this page indicated

 the octopus mimicking this species.

-Our new observations of the as yet undescribed 'mimic
+Our observations of the as yet undescribed 'mimic

 octopus' provide the best and arguably the first examples of anti-predator mimicry